 We understand the need for children to be treat as individuals, learning and developing at their own pace.
 These needs are met by individual planning and continuous support with encouragement and praise to ensure that each child reaches their full potential.
-Our goal is to prepare your child for going to 'big' school and meeting their needs from an early age will greatly promote understanding and enjoyment of leaning and education.
-The nursery follows the 'Early Years Foundation Stage framework' and the 7 main area's of learning, development and care are:
+Our goal is to prepare your child for their future success and meeting their needs from an early age will greatly promote understanding and enjoyment of leaning and education.
+This is done through our curriculum.
+The nursery follows the 'Development Matters framework' and the 7 main area's of learning, development and care are:

 - Personal, Social and Emotional Development

 - Physical Development

 When your child first starts with us they will be assigned to a key person who will be responsible for your childs overall care and development needs.
 They will liase with the other staff members to ensure your child has the correct meals, nappy changes and routine followed.
 They will write observations on your child focusing on their interests and development as well as plan for their individual needs.
 At the end of term they will carry out a development check in line with the EYFS and complete an end of term report for you.
 At every stage we will work closely with you.

 We greatly value our partnerships with parents.
 Together we can help your child reach their full potential.
 We can achieve this by sharing information about your child (interests, development, needs).
 This will be done through daily conversations, planning, parents evenings and stay and play sessions.
 Our youngest children are provided with a diary which we communicate children's routines and care needs (such as bottles/sleeps).
 We will ask you to complete observation slips which contribute to your child’s assessment at the end of each term.
 There are also many loan schemes/handouts we provide which will help you and your child whilst at home.

 Trips and outings